alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging.basic.md

 principles, and **MUST** satisfy these principles in respect of the provided definitions for all forms of communication and data-sharing that the software offers.

-Any software that does not satisfy these conditions is not an End-to-End Secure Messenger, nor does it implement End-to-End Encrypted Messaging.
+Any software that does not satisfy these conditions is not an End-to-End Secure Messenger, does not implement End-to-End Secure Messaging, nor does it implement End-to-End Encrypted Messaging.

 # Principles